 The world of Formula 1 (F1) racing is one of high speeds, high stakes and leading edge technology.
-Drivers like Lewis Hamilton, are just the public face of a much larger team put together to build a car to go faster than their competitors.
+Drivers like Lewis Hamilton or Sebastian Vettel, are just the public face of a much larger team working together to build a car to go faster than their competitors.
 With stakes so high, racing teams are looking for ways in which they can gain a competitive edge.

-However the sensors create a large amount of data during pre-season testing, in simulation environments, before the race and during qualification, all of which needs analysing to gain the split second advantages that make the difference between first and second place.
+However, the sensors also create a large amount of data during pre-season testing, in simulation environments, during free practice before each race and during qualification, all of which needs analysing to gain the split second advantages that make the difference between first and second place.

 The data produced is valuable, very valuable.
-The performance of the team has a clear, measurable impact on the prize money received but what’s not quite so easy to quantify is the affect on the brand.
+The performance of the team has a clear, measurable impact on the prize money received but what’s not quite so easy to quantify is the effect on the brand.
 The prize money available to the racing teams on its own is astronomical.
-In the 2014 season nearly $900m of prize money was split between the top 10 teams, Ferrari won the prize money race, with $164m, even though they finished fourth in the constructors championship due to a special agreement with F1.
+Last season nearly $965m of prize money was split between the top 10 teams.
+Ferrari won the prize money race, with $192m, even though they finished second in the constructors championship due to a special agreement with F1.

-Typically racing teams spend much of the year in countries around the world where Internet connectivity isn’t always brilliant.
-Coupled with the distance back to HQ, any data transfers suffer with long round trip times (RTT), high packet loss and latency on the connection.
-The combination of these ‘features’ results in poor data throughput; this is where managed file transfer comes in.
+Typically, racing teams spend much of the year in countries around the world where Internet connectivity isn’t always brilliant.
+Coupled with the distance back to their HQ and factories, any data transfers suffer with long round trip times (RTT), high packet loss and latency on the connection.
+This combination of factors results in poor data throughput, which is where Managed File Transfer comes in.